jimhigson/oboe.js/writing/main/5_Implementation.md

 adaptor[^1] is complete but more verbose compared to Oboe's version[^2].

-As well as combining into a single file, Javascript source can made significantly smaller by removing comments and reducing unexposed names to a single character.
+As well as combining into a single file, Javascript source can made significantly smaller by removing comments and reducing inaccessible tokens to a single character.
 For Oboe the popular library *Uglify* is used for minification.
-Uglify performs only surface optimisations, operating on the AST level but concentrating mostly on shorter syntax.
+Uglify performs only surface optimisations, operating on the AST level but concentrating mostly on compact syntax.
 I also considered Google's Closure compiler.
-Closure resembles a traditional compiler optimiser by leveraging a deeper understanding to search for smaller representations.
-However, this comes at the cost of safety.
+Closure resembles a traditional compiler optimiser by leveraging a deeper understanding to search for smaller representations, unfortunately at the cost of safety.
-Decidability in highly dynamic languages is often impossible and Closure operates on a well-advised subset of Javascript, delivering no reasonable guarantee of equivalence if code is not written as the Closure authors expected.
-Integration tests should catch any such failures but for the time being I have a limited appetite for a workflow which forces me to be suspicious of the build process.
+Decidability in highly dynamic languages is often impossible and Closure operates on a well-advised subset of Javascript, delivering no reasonable guarantee of equivalence when code is not written as the Closure authors expected.
+Integration tests should catch any such failures but for the time being I have a limited appetite for a workflow which forces me to be suspicious of the project's build process.

 Styles of Programming
 ---------------------